 One of the earliest water slides was created in 1923 by Herbert Sellner.
 He made a wooden sled on which people sat and rode down an incline into a lake.

-For newborns and tiny toddlers, other safer slides include foam vinyl triangles, squares, and circle blocks in different forms so children can still enjoy the slide experience.
+Other safer slides for newborns and tiny toddlers include foam vinyl triangles, squares, and circle blocks in different forms so children can still enjoy the slide experience.

 Types of slide materials